HalfHydra/Pipe-Simulator/README.md

 # Pipe-Simulator
 An electron compiled pipe simulator for Mario Kart Tour!
 Updated simultaneously (and automatically) with my Mario Kart Tour Values tool.

 Ironically, this has taken far too much time.
+Especially now.

-**Update 1.1**
+**Update 2.0**
-- 2 new Pipes included
-- Skip star animation in settings, which was previously unskippable in the middle of pulling
-- Skip results scene on singles in settings, it's more accurate to the game that way.
-- Some updates to the details section
-- ACP can never be a Green Fakeout
-- Instead of using APNG/GIF, all pulling now uses videos which are the source quality and are much better.
-- There is now shop music!
-This can be disabled in settings.
-- Show and hide official pipes, it's easier that way sometimes
-- Many sounds that did not loop now do
-- The pulling pipe glow is now more accurate, though it is still not perfect.
-- Settings now save and are loaded when opening the app
-- More sound effects within the app
+- Voice clips!
+Your favorite drivers now have their voice clips when pulling.
+- The News section!
+Now you can keep up with what is added to the simulator
+- The Tour Selector menu!
+You can navigate the pipes easier by selecting specific tours' pipes to display
+- The inventory section!
+The simulator now keeps track of all the items you pulled, and displays stats for them in the list view
+- Custom Gold Mario Pipe!
+A brand new custom pipe to celebrate the 2.0.0.
+Find Gold Mario and his set in the spotlight!
+- Bug fixes.
+Many, many bug fixes.
+Includes errors in details section when a pipe has multiple of the same spotlight.

 **Future changes:**
--Rework spotlight odds.
-That new system with 2 of the same spotlight messed it up.
--Adjust settings and rubies count to be fixed to the top of the screen -Remove unused assets
+- Remove unused assets
+- Today's Challenge Pipe (difficult)
+- More sound effects
+- Possible item information screen
--Custom pipes creation?????
+- Custom pipes creation?????